 Okay so I don’t want to confuse you here, but there’s an important point about these “link posting” scams that I want to get across.
 The point is that the method itself is actually legit (it’s what’s known as affiliate marketing) but the guide these scams provide you with & the way they sell you in on it is not legit.

-There are many legitimate programs like Wealthy Affiliate for example where you can learn how to make money with affiliate marketing for free – but know that whilst you can generate a large income through affiliate marketing it’s not going to happen overnight like many of those work from home programs claim it will.
+There are many legitimate programs like Commission Academy for example where you can learn how to make money with affiliate marketing for free – but know that whilst you can generate a large income through affiliate marketing it’s not going to happen overnight like many of those work from home programs claim it will.

 The other thing to note about affiliate marketing is that it’s not a “job”.
 You’re not getting paid a set hourly rate for how many links you post or anything like that, you’re simply in charge of posting the links & you get paid commissions on any of the sales made as a result of people clicking your links… So you’re in control of your income, meaning it’s up to you to work hard to make money.